beejjorgensen/bgnet/src/bgnet.md

 be used in documentation, just like this guide!
 Wowzers!)

 [ix[IPv6]] IPv6 has private networks, too, in a sense.
-They'll start with `fdXX:` (or maybe in the future `fcXX:`), as per [fl[RFC 4193|https://tools.ietf.org/html/rfc4193]].
+They'll start with `fdXX:` (or maybe in the future `fcXX:`), as per [flrfc[RFC 4193|4193]].
 NAT and IPv6 don't generally mix, however (unless you're doing the IPv6 to IPv4 gateway thing which is beyond the scope of this document)---in theory you'll have so many addresses at your disposal that you won't need to use NAT any longer.
 But if you want to allocate addresses for yourself on a network that won't route outside, this is how to do it.

 # Jumping from IPv4 to IPv6